2 Introducing the Yocto Project

-The following list consists of tools that help production related activities using the Yocto Project:
+Here are tools that help with production related activities using the Yocto Project:

 Auto Upgrade Helper: This utility when used in conjunction with the OpenEmbedded Build System (BitBake and OE-Core) automatically generates upgrades for recipes that are based on new versions of the recipes published upstream.
 See Using the Auto Upgrade Helper (AUH) for how to set it up.